tatevikb/todolist_final/README.md

 # todolist_final
 ## toDoList Application

-This project is a Spring Boot
-that is used to add/update/get/delete users and their todo lists.
+This project is a Spring Boot project that is used to add/update/get/delete users and their todo lists.
 Each person has his/her todo list.